 Best for women (Career Contessa) ↑

 Career Contessa is a career resource website for women.
-Aside from career coaching services, the website offers a job board, online workshops, and a podcast all about helping women thrive in the workforce.
+It has a roster of coaches across a vast array of industries, with price ranges that vary, depending on experience level.
+It also has a job board, online workshops, and a podcast all about helping women thrive in the workforce.

 If you’re specifically looking for a female mentor who knows the struggles of women in male-dominated industries such as tech, then Career Contessa is a good match.